 So where is the corresponding (to me anyway) and much more useful <place> tag?
 For fun, let's design one now:

-Here is the <place position="90.0;0.0;WGS84">end of the world</place>!
+<place position="90.0;0.0;WGS84">end of the world</place>!